HactarCE/I.tkuil/README.md

 * oia oie oiu oio

 Altogether this yields 33 permissible vowel formations.
 Since **wu** and **yi** are really hard to pronounce, making **u** and **i** (or any diphthongs starting with them) interchangeable yields 28.

+## Morphology

+For the most part, the morphology is exactly the same as 2011 Ithkuil.
+There are a few small changes though:

+### Sanction and Validation

+Sanction and Validation have merged and split into three new categories, for now creatively called SV1, SV2, and SV3.

+#### SV1

+SV1 conveys the source of the information.

+* Direct observation
+* Inference
+* Intuition/feeling
+* Hearsay

+#### SV2

+SV2 conveys the basis of the information.

+* Objective fact
+* Human convention

+#### SV3

+SV3 conveys whether the information is expected to be refuted.

+* Axiomatic
+* Open to challenge
+* Rebuttable, but assumed to be true
+* Hypothesis/prediction